 Last week, when discussing how to teach Modern Art, Modernism, and Modernity in an Art History course, our class discussed the challenges of teaching art history and what aspects of the discipline are worth exploring.
 The core question was: how do we teach art history?
-When driving into work today I explored the reasons for why it’s important to study history at all.
+When driving into work today I explored the reasons why it’s important to study history at all.

 New ideas and concepts are built on the foundation of knowledge.
-Whether you read it in a book, made a mistake and then suffered for it, or you went line dancing and met a girl who dug your chili and the way you scoot, you gained knowledge (and I would argue, the equally important experience).
+Whether you read it in a book, made a mistake, and then suffered for it, or you went line dancing and met a girl who dug your chili and the way you scoot, you gained knowledge (and I would argue, the equally important experience).
 All of these pile up inside you as raw material.
 You have a base of knowledge and experience from which you can pull.

 Every idea you come up with today is only as good as the content you have inside you to pull from.
 Metaphors, building designs, accounting, love letters, breakthroughs in understanding the human genome, logo design: they all have to come from somewhere.
 You may have a muse, but they’re just a catalyst.
 If you don’t have raw material in you to pull from, then you will be found out as the person in class who didn’t read the material.
 Worse still, you won’t come up with anything good.

 Pick your history, any history.
 Ancient history, recent history, the endless episodes of Friends you watched, yesterday: it’s all history.
-So, by banking the histories inside you, by learning the stories of others, mistakes that have been made, the cultural movements and pivotal moments (a.k.a.
-Friends, again), one has raw material to pull from to understand the world around them and also to pull from when creating something new.
-Intellectually, you’ll have frame of reference, culturally you’ll be on the inside of all of the inside jokes.
+So, by banking the histories inside you, by learning the stories of others, mistakes that have been made, the cultural movements, and pivotal moments (a.k.a.
+Friends, again), one has the raw material to pull from to understand the world around them and also to pull from when creating something new.
+Intellectually, you’ll have a frame of reference, culturally you’ll be on the inside of all of the inside jokes.
 And yes, they were on a break (last Friends reference).

 My study in anthropology has challenged me that there is no one, truly perceivable history.
 We as humans tell the stories, but they are all from our own perspectives.
 Dr. Veteto, a professor in anthropology at the University of North Texas and an expert in ethnoecology and biodiversity presented the concept very clearly.
 If there are multiple accounts from multiple people, the truth probably lies somewhere in the middle of all of those perceptions.
 Because everyone has their own spin, it requires looking at concepts from those multiple viewpoints in discovering just where the truth lies.
 It requires a study of history from multiple perspectives in order to make up your own mind on what actually happened.

-The more study of history one does, the more voices add into the conversation, and the more accurate your own perception will be.
-History’s use here, is to serve as a body of knowledge to pull from in understanding the voices and perceptions of others while also creating new things today.
+The more study of history one does, the more voices add to the conversation, and the more accurate your own perception will be.
+History’s use here is to serve as a body of knowledge to pull from in understanding the voices and perceptions of others while also creating new things today.
 Thanks to Bernard of Chartres and then Isaac Newton, the idea of “standing on the shoulders of giants” exists.
 If we are to attain any lofty idea, we must elevate.
 What better way to gain understanding than to stand on the shoulders of those who have gone before us and have written their stories?
-In the case for amassing raw material in an effort to better understand and elevate, history is better than a step stool.
+In the case of amassing raw material in an effort to better understand and elevate, history is better than a step stool.